eWaterCycle/setup-singularity/README.md

 ![CI](https://github.com/eWaterCycle/setup-singularity/workflows/build-test/badge.svg)
 ![Validate versions](https://github.com/eWaterCycle/setup-singularity/workflows/Validate%20'setup-singularity'/badge.svg)

 To use [Singularity](https://sylabs.io/singularity/) containers in a workflow you need to install it first.
-This GitHub Action compiles and installs for you.
+This GitHub Action downloads, compiles and installs it for you.

 ## Inputs

 ### `singularity-version`

 Version of singularity.
 See [releases page](https://github.com/hpcng/singularity/releases) for available versions.
+Versions lower then 3.6 need additional OS packages installed like `uuid-dev`.

+## Outputs

+### `installDir`

+Location on runner where singularity was installed.
+The `<installDir>/bin` is added to PATH env var during action execution.

 ## Example usage